Maximal amenable MASAs of radial type in the free group factors: Introduction

 While the isomorphism problem for the free group factors $L\mathbb F_n$, $2\leq n \leq \infty$, remains unsolved, a series of absorption, in-decomposability and randomness phenomena in $L\mathbb F_n$, and more generally in amalgamated free product II$_1$ factors $M=M_1*_B M_2$, unravelled over the years.

-The simplest type of absorption result shows that whenever a subalgebra $Q$ of $M_1$ ``stays away'' from $B$, $Q\nprec_{M_1} B$, any element in $M=M_1*_B M_2$ that intertwines $Q$ into $M_1$ must be contained in $M_1$ (\cite{P81} in the case $B=\Bbb C$, \cite{AJS05} in general).
-While elementary, this method did for instance allow to deduce in-decomposability, such as primeness and absence of Cartan subalgebras, in free group factors $L\mathbb F_J$, with uncountable set $J$ of generators.
+The simplest type of absorption result shows that whenever a subalgebra $Q$ of $M_1$ ``stays away'' from $B$, $Q\nprec_{M_1} B$, any element in $M=M_1*_B M_2$ that intertwines $Q$ into $M_1$ must be contained in $M_1$ (\cite{Po81} in the case $B=\Bbb C$, \cite{IPP05} in general).
+While elementary, this method did for instance allow to deduce in-decomposability, such as primeness and absence of Cartan subalgebras, in free group factors $L\mathbb F_J$, with uncountable set $J$ of generators (see \cite{Po81}).

-Another type of absorption, triggered by the discovery in \cite{P82} that a diffuse amenable subalgebra $Q\subset M$ that's freely complemented in $M$ is maximal amenable in $M$, has been much studied over the years.
-A general such amenable absorption result in \cite{BH16} shows that if $Q\subset M_1$ is maximal amenable in $M_1$ and $Q\nprec_{M_1} B$, then $Q$ is maximal amenable in $M=M_1*_B M_2$.
+Another type of absorption, triggered by the discovery in \cite{Po82} that a diffuse amenable subalgebra $Q\subset M$ that's freely complemented in $M$ is maximal amenable in $M$, has been much studied over the years.
+A general such amenable absorption result in \cite{BH16} shows that if $Q\subset M_1$ is maximal amenable in $M_1$ and $Q\nprec_{M_1} B$, then $Q$ is maximal amenable in $M=M_1*_B M_2$ (see also \cite{HJNS19} for similar such results obtained via free entropy methods).

 A random matrix approach to in-decomposability was initiated in \cite{V94}, based on the discovery that ``thinness over MASA'' assumptions on $L\mathbb F_n$ come in contradiction with randomness, quantified by the free entropy dimension.
-This allowed proving that $L\mathbb F_n$ have no Cartan subalgebras \cite{V94}, primeness \cite{G96}, and more generally absence of ``thinness'' around diffuse AFD-subalgebras in $L\mathbb F_n$ (cf. Section 4 in \cite{GP96}; see also \cite{S07}).
+This allowed proving that $L\mathbb F_n$ have no Cartan subalgebras \cite{V94}, primeness \cite{G96}, and more generally absence of ``thinness'' with respect to diffuse AFD-subalgebras in $L\mathbb F_n$ \cite{GP96}.

-Deformation-rigidity and boundary methods have been used to establish even stronger absorption results in $L\mathbb F_n$, more generally in amalgamated free product factors, \cite{P01,O03,AJS05,P07,OP07,PV11,I14,DKP22,Dr22}, showing for instance that the normalizer of any diffuse amenable subalgebra of $L\mathbb F_n$ generate an amenable von Neumann algebra \cite{OP07}.
+Deformation-rigidity and boundary methods have been used to establish even stronger absorption results in $L\mathbb F_n$, more generally in amalgamated free product factors (see e.g., \cite{P01,O03,IPP05,Po06,OP07,PV11,I13,DKP22,Dr22}), showing for instance that the normalizer of any diffuse amenable subalgebra of $L\mathbb F_n$ generate an amenable von Neumann algebra \cite{OP07}.

 Motivated by some of these results, as well as by their work in $L^2$-cohomology of groups, Peterson-Thom made in \cite{PT07} the far reaching conjecture that if $Q_i\subset L\mathbb F_n$, $2\leq n \leq \infty$, is a family of amenable von Neumann subalgebras with $\cap_i Q_i$ diffuse, then $\vee_i Q_i$ is amenable.
 Equivalently, any maximal amenable $Q\subset L\mathbb F_n$ ``absorbs'' any other amenable $Q_0\subset L\mathbb F_n$ that has diffuse intersection with $Q$, a phenomenon superseding all above absorption statements.